oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-04-transition-20-21.md

   > This might be a public beta prior to the begin of the transition period.
   > However, those documents SHOULD NOT be used in production as they may be unstable due to their beta status.
 - The last date, when CSAF 2.0 documents are available and automatically retrievable from the server through a CSAF 2.0 `provider-metadata.json`.
-  > This date is usually at the end or after the transition period.
+  > This date is usually at the end of the transition period.

 ### Transition Process for a CSAF Provider